oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Q: What are the minimum number of PRs that one should have?**

 A: You should have at least 2 PRs merged, but they don't need to be large.
 Beyond that, remember that quality is more important than quantity.
 It is better to submit a non-trivial PR rather than a one-line wording change.
-Start with starter issues, then prioritize ones that touch the area(s) of the codebase which are related to your project.
+Start with starter issues, then move ahead with prioritized issues from the team that is offering the project you are interested in.
+Here are the boards of the respective teams: [LaCE Quality](https://github.com/orgs/oppia/projects/3/views/8), [Developer Workflow](https://github.com/orgs/oppia/projects/8/views/11), [Contributor Experience](https://github.com/orgs/oppia/projects/18/views/4).

 **Q: What is the total number of contributors that will be accepted?**